minimurti/TM4cMazeGame/README.md

 # TM4cMazeGame
-A graphical maze game which uses the two onboard buttons of a TM4C board and an LCD Here is an image of a toddler playing it
+A graphical maze game which uses the two onboard buttons of a TM4C board and an LCD,

+Here is an image of a toddler playing it

 <img src="./IMG_4883%202.jpeg" width="200" height="300">